GenesysCloudBlueprints/angular-app-with-genesys-cloud-sdk/README.md

-# angular-app-with-genesys-cloud-sdk
+# platform-sdk-in-angular-blueprint
-This Genesys Cloud blueprint provides instructions in configuring an Angular Project with the Genesys Cloud Platform SDK
+A blueprint which shows how to use the Genesys Cloud Platform SDK in an Angular app.